 The day my second baby was born was the most surreal, exhausting, transcendent day of my life.

 co published on the Kent Hypnobirthing blog.

-(Posted on my phone after my laptop got stolen from my home 😥- so apologies if the formatting is strange at all)
+(Drafted on my laptop but posted on my phone after my laptop got stolen from my home 😥- so apologies if the formatting is strange at all)